Zanana-med/Born2BeRoot/README.md

 ![10 characters, uper, lower, digit ...](https://i.ibb.co/1rtnfFf/Untddditled-design.png)

-For those advanced configurations and without using a package, we may need to make a script and call it everytime and that take us lot of time.
+For those advanced configurations and without using a package, we may need to make a script and call it every time and that take us lot of time.
 Instead we gonna use a package to make our life easy.

 The package called `pam_pwquality` and we gonna install it using the command :